List of Kyōryū Sentai Zyuranger characters: Crockle and Daisy

-Daizyuzin is voiced by Eiji Maruyama.

 Bandora Gang

 The Bandora Gang (バンドーラ一味, Bandōra Ichimi) are the nemeses of the Zyurangers.
 The members of the gang originated from Earth and emerged 170 million years ago during the same era the Zyurangers lived in.
 After being sealed away on the planet Nemesis which orbits Earth once every 230 million years, the Bandora Gang were released in the present day by two careless astronauts.
 Bandora and her minions were located at the Bandora Palace (バンドーラパレス, Bandōra Paresu), which was located on the Moon.
 Though their intent was making Earth a wasteland, they also caused mischief for the Zyurangers until they were sealed again in the finale.

 Bandora

-Bandora the Witch (魔女バンドーラ, Majo Bandōra) was originally the Queen of the Dall Tribe.
-After her son Kai was killed when he was discovered breaking Tyrannosaurus eggs by being chased off a cliff by a mother Tyrannosaurus, Bandora sold her soul to Great Saturn for the power to become a witch and vowed revenge on the dinosaurs by killing children as part of her pact with Great Saturn with the intention of wiping out the human race.
+Bandora the Witch (魔女バンドーラ, Majo Bandōra) was originally the Queen of the Dahl Tribe.
+After her son Kai was killed when he was discovered breaking Tyrannosaurus eggs by being chased off a cliff by a mother Tyrannosaurus, Bandora sold her soul to Great Satan for the power to become a witch and vowed revenge on the dinosaurs by killing children as part of her pact with Great Satan with the intention of wiping out the human race.
 Viewing herself as the greatest witch ever known, she has seemingly unlimited magical abilities including enlarging her Dora Monsters.
 She has served as the nemesis of the Zyurangers.
 Occasionally she has sung her theme song "Dora!
 The Song of Witch Bandora".
 The song is sung after Burai first appears.
 She planned on making everyone dance to her song when she took over Earth.

 Bandora gets extremely furious in a hilarious manner when defeated.
 She also experiences headaches at times, only to be comforted by her fellow warriors, usually Grifforzar.
 Moreover, Bandora does eccentric things such as going on a crash diet and dismissing her followers when they fail.
 When she created Dora Franke from the Dokiita Clay, she had her minions build the Saturn Tower.
-After which, she performed the Strongest of Black Magic rituals, which is used in the summoning of Great Saturn, and this nearly kills her.
+After which, she performed the Strongest of Black Magic rituals, which is used in the summoning of Great Satan, and this nearly kills her.

-She loses her powers after shedding a tear over Kai's death (after being resurrected by Great Saturn to pilot Dora Taros) as a witch loses her powers upon crying.
+She loses her powers after shedding a tear over Kai's death (after being resurrected by Great Satan to pilot Dora Taros) as a witch loses her powers upon crying.
 Powerless, Bandora and her henchmen are sealed away and exiled to space by Daizyuzin.
 She is overwhelmed by the cuteness of Lamy and Grifforzar's son and cradles him around, proving she has, in the end, regained a part of her former goodness.

-Bandora's staff, the DoraSceptre, can do many magic tricks, including making the Dora Monsters grow.
-She often looks down at Earth through her DoraScope.
+Bandora's staff, the Dora Sceptre, can do many magic tricks, including making the Dora Monsters grow.
+She often looks down at Earth through her Dora Scope.

 Bandora is portrayed by Machiko Soga (曽我 町子, Soga Machiko).